Skip to content

 findFind files by glob pattern (ignores node_modules, .git)

-lsList directory contents
+lsList directory contents (disabled by default)

 execute_skill_scriptRun a script from an active skill’s scripts/ directory